danieltannn/ITP_24/README.md

 - https://github.com/RoganDawes/P4wnP1/blob/master/boot/init_usb.sh (P4wnP1 Libcomposite usage example)

 # Conducting Procotring on Student's PC
-Shows the research on different ways the Raspberry Pi Zero W can conduct proctoring on the Student's PC **Prerequisite**
+Shows the research on different ways the Raspberry Pi Zero W can conduct proctoring on the Student's PC

+**Prerequisite:**
 - The Raspberry Pi has already been configured to achieve composite mode (See Libcomposite for more info)
 - The Raspberry Pi has internet connection